gh0stwizard/AllegroFontViewer/README.md

 ### Directory listing mode

 * `Up`, `Down`: navigation in directory listing mode.
+* `PgUp`, `PgDown`: fast navigation in the directory listing mode.
+* `Backspace`: open the parent directory.
 * `Enter`: enter into the selected directory or try to load the selected font.
-* `Backspace`: open the parent directory.
 * `Space`: switch between directory listing mode & font view one.
-* `PgUp`, `PgDown`: fast navigation in the directory listing mode.

 ### Font view mode

 * `Insert`: enter to Typing mode (see below).
 * `Enter`: change mode to directory listing.
+* `Space`: change mode to directory listing.

 ### Typing mode